tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 #### Epic Feat

-Once per battle when the escalation die reaches 6+, as a free action, you can gain an elf racial power that you have not already used in this battle.
+Once per battle when the escalation die reaches 6+, as a free action, you can gain an elf species power that you have not already used in this battle.

 ### Infernal Heritage